There’s something for every mom in this list of free and cheap Mother’s Day events in and around Portland.

 Spend a Day in St. Johns

-Enjoy music, art, food and fun for all ages during Mother’s Day weekend.
-On May 13, St. Johns is hosting two events: the St. Johns Bizarre and St. Johns Parade.
+On May 10, St. Johns is hosting two events: the St. Johns Bizarre and St. Johns Parade.
 There will be live music, activities, vendors and lots of food carts in the heart of this Portland neighborhood.
 Both events are free to attend.

 Ian Poellet, CC BY-SA 3.0, via Wikimedia Commons